-The science of how security develops during adolescence is sound.
-Works like Parenting from the Inside Out by Daniel J. Siegel and Mary Hartzell, and The Breakthrough Years by Ellen Galinsky lay the foundation.
+The research on adolescent security is solid.
+Works like Parenting from the Inside Out by Daniel J. Siegel and Mary Hartzell, and The Breakthrough Years by Ellen Galinsky provide the foundation.

 Your real work doesn't start with them.
 It starts with you.